 Through our advising services, we do our best to help students develop a program of study suited to their career goals.
-For more specific information on finding a job upon graduation, students avail themselves of the extensive services and resources provided by UA Career Services.
+For more specific information on finding a job upon graduation, students avail themselves of the extensive services and resources provided the UA office of Student Engagement and Career Development.

 Some of the types of jobs or career paths of math majors are described on our Careers in Mathematics page.
 Information on specific careers of some of our graduates appears in our Alumni Early Career Profiles page.